kskalvar/aws-config-to-elasticsearch-lambda/README.md

 Timeout: 3 min 0 sec
 ```
 Save

+#### Test Lambda Function
+AWS Lambda provides a Test harness which can be found in the upper right hand corner of the "Configuration tab" of the function.
+There's a little easier way to test the function by using the AWS S3 Console.
+Simply locate an AWS Config Snapshot file on S3, download it using the AWS S3 Console and simply upload it again to the same location.
+This will change the timestamp and fire the lambda rule.

+Example:
+cd config-bucket-754487812300/AWSLogs/754487812300/Config/us-east-1/2018/3/9/ConfigSnapshot

+download
+754487812300_Config_us-east-1_ConfigSnapshot_20180309T130612Z_6cff9e2b-c6a1-44c2-9437-0cb038e5e09d.json.gz

+upload to same location:
+754487812300_Config_us-east-1_ConfigSnapshot_20180309T130612Z_6cff9e2b-c6a1-44c2-9437-0cb038e5e09d.json.gz

+Additionally you can use AWS Cloudwatch Console to monitor and debug activity from the lambda fucntion

 ## Configure Kibana
 Use the Kabana Console to configure the index pattern and time filter.
 This is a step by step process.